sandip623/jeograph-webapp/README.md

 This gives us an immediate visual insights into where each of the jobs are located, and other aggregative information i.e., total number of jobs at x, y.

+Extra developer notes (can be ignored for readers):
 .env configuration hidden

 - consider a surrogate key